zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 ## What are prototypes?

-First of all, **do not let the word "Prototype" mislead you**.
-The "prototype" in JavaScript isn't the same thing as "prototype" in English.
-It doesn't mean an initial version of a product that was quickly put together.
+First of all, **do not let the word "Prototype" mislead you**, unlike a "prototype" in English, the Javascript "prototype" is not a trial version of a new product.

 Instead, prototype in JavaScript is simply a word that means absolutely nothing.
 We can replace prototype with oranges and it can mean the same thing.

-For example, think of Apple.
-Before Apple Computers became popular, you'll probably think of Apple as the red color fruit.
+For example, think of Apple - before Apple Computers became popular, you would probably think of an Apple as a piece of fruit that grows on trees.
 "Apple" in Apple Computers doesn't have a meaning initially – but it does now.

-In JavaScript's case, prototype refers to a system.
+In JavaScript, prototype refers to a system.
 This system allows you to define properties on objects that can be accessed via the object's instances.

 :::note
 Prototype is closely related to Object Oriented Programming.
-It wouldn't make sense if you don't understand what Object Oriented Programming is about.
+It won’t make sense unless you understand what Object Oriented Programming is about.

 I suggest you familiarise yourself with [this introductory series on Object Oriented Programming](https://css-tricks.com/the-flavors-of-object-oriented-programming-in-javascript/) before going further.
 :::